Automattic/wp-calypso/packages/webpack-extensive-lodash-replacement-plugin/README.md

 ```

 This applies transitively to the whole codebase.
 However, requested versions are
-compared against the root's `lodash-es` version to ensure that they can be replaced.
+compared against the root's `lodash-es` version to ensure that they can be

-**Note:**: The `lodash-es` version in the root `package.json` must be defined as a single version
-string (e.g. "4.17.11"), not a range.
+replaced.

 ## Usage